 We often use industrial robots for communication purposes.
 While developing various exhibits for BMW, we researched and developed the basis of a platform for robotic interactive exhibits with ABB robots.
 One main result in the first stage of this project was the Real-Time Robotic Motion Library (RT/RML).
 It enables highly aesthetic sequences of movements to be implemented by industrial robots and has successfully been used in exhibits for BMW and ABB.

 Using industrial robots for communication purposes creates some very interesting practical problems.
-Industrial robots have traditionally been controlled by fixed programs.
-An industrial robot typically works self-sufficiently and is linked to the surrounding machinery only by very simple commands, which make production processes as simple and efficient as possible.
+Industrial robots have traditionally been controlled by fixed programs and typically work self-sufficiently.
+They are linked to surrounding machinery only by very simple commands, which make production processes as simple and efficient as possible.

-For using industrial robots in creative applications, other requirements like tight integration into the users’ actions or synchronized media are important.
+The use of industrial robots in creative applications, however, brings other important requirements like tight integration with the users’ actions or synchronization with media.

 The fact that a robot reacts directly to an external inputs is not only required for interactive exhibits, but also simplifies the design process.
 To allow this, RT/RML was developed, which runs on the ABB robot controller and reacts to commands “on the fly” without needing to reprogram the robot controller.